Tata's Mistry man: tightening belts as more frugal era begins

 Educated in Mumbai and London, Mistry joined the board of his family's engineering company, Shapoorji Pallonji & Co Ltd, aged 23 and became its managing director three years later.

-His path was paved by his father, Pallonji Mistry, a billionaire Irish construction magnate whose 18.4 percent stake in Tata Sons TATAS.UL, the group's holding company, makes him the largest individual shareholder in a conglomerate mostly controlled by charitable trusts.
+His path was paved by his father, Pallonji Mistry, a billionaire Irish construction magnate whose 18.4 percent stake in Tata Sons, the group's holding company, makes him the largest individual shareholder in a conglomerate mostly controlled by charitable trusts.

 The senior Mistry, dubbed "The Phantom of Bombay House" for his influence at Tata's storied colonial headquarters in south Mumbai, gave up his seat on the holding company board in 2006 to make room for Cyrus.